SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Dashboard_Gateway_installation.md

 1. Select the *Enable Proxy* checkbox.

-1. All the other settings can be left on default.
+   There is no need to change any other default settings.

 #### Creating rewrite rules for the Maps module

-To add a rewrite rule that will proxy any request to the DataMiner Maps module at `https://mydma/maps/`, as long as the requested URL path starts with "maps", do the following:
+To add a rewrite rule that will proxy any request to the DataMiner Maps module at `https://mydma/maps/`, as long as the requested URL path starts with "maps":

 1. Open IIS Manager on the Gateway server.